manvalls/titan/README.md

 - Keeps a read-ahead, write-around local cache of file contents
 - Supports non-sequential reads and writes without any measurable performance impact
-- Doesn't delete file contents right away when removing files, but adds them to an internal recycle bin - which can be later cleaned up using the cli -, allowing you to restore deleted files using your database backups
+- Doesn't delete file contents right away when removing or modifying files, but adds them to an internal recycle bin - which can be later cleaned up using the cli -, allowing you to restore deleted or modified files using only your database backups
 - Supports atomic sequential writes

 ## Installation